EMPAT94/empat94.github.io/_gs/tutorial.md

 "This is Level 3 of the Tutorial Dungeon - The Nekhbet Copse!," Betty announced.

 "These birds...
-They are vultures, aren't they?," Taro asserted.
+They are vultures, aren't they?"
+Taro asserted.
 'Damn right they are.
-Let's just ignore the chatbot and her dramatic naming sense', I thought.
+Let's just ignore the chatbot and her dramatic naming sense,' I thought.

 We were a bit ahead of the entrance.
 The shock that sneaky crocs had given us made our progress cautious but slow.
 Seemed like it was for naught, as our opponents were out and about, causing a ruckus with their hisses and whines.
 I have never heard a vulture sound before but I'm betting they aren't as loud as these.